Skip to content Accessibility statement

 The project will enable researchers acting as project leads (PIs) to develop their knowledge and skills; to develop and create more equitable research questions, teams and personnel.
 Contributing to a widening access culture, providing evidence of best practice to allow for the most equitable applications and awards.

 The team will hold three training sessions that build foundations of equitable design for research and R&D projects in the immersive technology industry.
-Following the training sessions work will be completed to ascertain whether attendance has influenced participants working practices.
-A best practice framework will be provided as an open access research paper, a seminar in the XR Network+ online seminar series, and as part of the revised COSTAR grant delivery programme - embedding best practice.
+Following the training sessions a survey will be used to ascertain whether attendance has influenced participants working practices.
+A good practice framework will be provided as an open access research paper, a seminar in the XR Network+ online seminar series.

 Dr Jo Rose, Dr Kelly Redeker and Prof. Kathryn Arnold